Weetynn/credit-card-churn-sasem/README.md

 #### 📌 Exploratory Data Analysis (EDA)

-StatExplore was used to examine class and interval variables.
+StatExplore was used to examine class and interval variables:

     ▪️ No missing values were found, and most variables follow a normal distribution except for five that showed skewness ("Avg_Open_To_Buy", "Credit_Limit", "Total_Amt_Chng_Q4_Q1", "Total_Ct_Chng_Q4_Q1", "Total_Trans_Amt").

     ▪️ Significant class imbalance was noted in the target variable, with 83.93% retained customers and 16.07% churned customers.

+MultiPlot Analysis explored the relationship between variables and churn.
+Key findings include:

+    ▪️ Customers with higher revolving balances and more frequent transactions tend to have lower churn rates.

+    ▪️ Lower credit utilization and fewer transactions were linked to higher churn.